Angie Vázquez

 Ángela Vázquez Espinoza (born January 17, 2001) is a Mexican singer.
 She is best known for being the lead vocalist of the pop trio Vázquez Sounds.

 Career

 Vázquez first gained notoriety at the age of 10 years old.
-After her band, the Vázquez Sounds, uploaded the video of their cover for "Rolling in the Deep", a song originally performed by British singer Adele, in late 2011.
-The video went viral and the group became an internet sensation in Mexico and in other Spanish-speaking countries.
+After her band Vázquez Sounds uploaded the video of their cover for "Rolling in the Deep", a song originally performed by British singer Adele, in late 2011, the video went viral and the group became an internet sensation in Mexico and in other Spanish-speaking countries.

-She provided the vocals for the three albums with the Vázquez Sounds, Vázquez Sounds (2012), Invencible (2014) and Sweet Christmas Ukulele & Jazz (2015).
+She provided vocals for three albums with Vázquez Sounds: Vázquez Sounds (2012), Invencible (2014), and Sweet Christmas Ukulele & Jazz (2015).